Understanding In-Context Learning on Structured Manifolds: Bridging Attention to Kernel Methods: Preliminaries

-We want to point out that in this paper we apply ReLU as the activation function of the attention modules from the first to the penultimate layers in the transformer, and apply Softmax in the last.
+\end{definition} We want to point out that in this paper we apply ReLU as the activation function of the attention modules from the first to the penultimate layers in the transformer, and apply Softmax for the last layer.
 A transformer block is a residual composition of the form

 where {\rm FFN} is a feed-forward neural network operating tokenwise on the input.